 When evaluating a low-code platform for business process management (or evaluating iBPMSes), you want to ensure that the platform provides a central language that both IT, the business process owner, and the user can understand.

-The “Enterprise IT Business Process Application” use case determines low-code providers’ abilities to automate complex business processes, workflows, and case management.
+In their supplemental report, the Critical Capabilities for Enterprise Low-Code Application Platforms, Gartner describes the “Enterprise IT Business Process Application” as the use case determines low-code providers’ abilities to automate complex business processes, workflows, and case management.
 To do this, the platform would need to use sophisticated business logic and external services as well as cater to multiple end-user roles.

 Mendix differs from pure iBPMS vendors because of the accessibility it allows for those building out the business processes.
 It’s the core of our platform.
 User tasks are pages, machine tasks are microflows.
 Users can change data models and the logic of their apps.
 Using the Mendix low-code platform, you can extend beyond iBPMS capabilities and integrate easily into third-party systems if need be.
 With iBPMS, you create applications in which you let your process run.
 With Mendix, however, you have an output of separate apps in which the processes run.
 This gives you more flexibility and operability between them but, more importantly, the possibility to add UIs (or experiences) and the logic on top of it.